-Abstract submissions for the 2024 USCAP Annual Meeting will open on August 16, 2023.
+Abstract submissions for the 2024 USCAP Annual Meeting closed on Tuesday, October 3, 2023.

 Scientific material must be original and not previously published, nor currently accepted for publication or presentation at another meeting prior to the USCAP 2024 Annual Meeting.
 All presenters for posters and platforms must be in Baltimore, MD.
 There are no virtual presentations.

 There is a $50 non-refundable processing fee for each abstract submission.

 The deadline to submit abstracts was Tuesday, October 3, 2023 at 11:00 AM Pacific Daylight Time/2:00 PM Eastern Daylight Time.